aau-cns/aaucns_rio/README.md

 You can download [here](https://cns-data.aau.at/rio_dataset/awr_6.bag) and [here](https://cns-data.aau.at/rio_dataset/awr_7.bag) example bagfiles to use with the rio.
 Remember to place them in your `~/.ros` folder.

-# Notes
-Radar data is assumed to be 4D point clouds.
-By default, the current version uses the `XYZI` point cloud type from `PCL`, in which `data[0-2]` are the `xyz` coordinates of points and `data[3]` is the Doppler velocity, `intensity` is the reflection intensity.
-If you use `TI AWR1843BOOST` sensor then you can use this -> `https://github.com/janmichl/ti_mmwave_rospkg` fork of the driver which outputs consistent pointclouds.

-It is planned to interface the software with a dedicated radar `PCL` type.